Artificial IntelligenceGoogle Updates AI Search: The End of Traditional SEO?

 Think about it this way: Google can now summarize any ordinary article and display its gist directly.
 So why would a visitor click your article at all?

 They click for one reason only — you offer something the AI summary can't provide.
 Personal experience.
 Deep analysis.
 Opinion built on expertise.
 Detailed practical examples.
+For a practical look at how AI can help with content creation, read the AI-powered SEO guide.

 Fewer visits, but visitors who arrive spend more time — quality has become more important than quantity.